Urinary incontinence at a glance

 Urinary incontinence is broken down into different types, based on the symptoms the patient experiences (read more about symptoms below).

-Urinary incontinence is not an inherent part of aging and does not always destine a patient to wear a pad or an adult diaper.
+Urinary incontinence is not an inherent part of aging and does not mean that an individual needs to wear a pad or an adult diaper.
 Knowing what causes incontinence helps develop a baseline understanding and treatment plan.

 Causes of urinary incontinence